rafpang/wheelchair-xgboost/Wheelchair Accessibility Prediction/README.md

 * A PPT presentation

 ## Access
-* Please download the "event_venues.csv" file. you may need to change the directory written on the first cell (pd.read_csv())
+* Please download the "event_venues.csv" file.
+You may need to change the directory written on the first cell (pd.read_csv())
 * Ensure that all libraries in the file has already been installed (pandas, xgboost, scikit-learn, matplotlib, seaborn)